skipto-landmarks-headings/browser-extension/README.md

 sets focus to the selected element and scrolls it into view, in effect, allowing you to "skip to" the selected content.

-The `SkipTo` menu, which is keyboard navigable, also provides an outline of the major sections and topics on a web page, making it easier for people to understand and find content on well-structured pages.
+The `Skip To` menu, which is keyboard navigable, also provides an outline of the major sections and topics on a web page, making it easier for people to understand and find content on well-structured pages.

 ### Keyboard Shortcuts

-To open the `SkipTo` menu via the keyboard, use `Alt+2`.
+To open the `Skip To` menu via the keyboard, use `Alt+2`.
 Focus is set to the first menu item.

 Once the menu is displayed and has focus, you can move through the menu items